 - The HBO TV movie The Pentagon Wars has a title card that goes something like "The following story would be a comedy (beat) if it didn't really happen".
 Imagine you want to make, essentially, an armored Humvee for fast troop transport but your higher-ups kept adding More Dakka to the Cool Car to the point of actually endangering the troops and when your idea is finally made in the way you wanted it to be in the first place you're fired and the dakka-obsessed generals get promoted.

-- A variation of this is The Human Centipede's claim that it's "100% medically accurate".
+- A variation of this is The Human Centipede's claim that it's "100% medically accurate".note

 - The Battle of Midway: A documentary short that featured live footage of the Real Life attack on Midway Atoll.
 The color guard at Midway goes out at 0800 on June 4 to raise the flag, as they do every day.
 With Japanese bombs raining down all around them.
 As the flag goes up the pole the narrator says "Yes.
 This really happened."